hymaxo/SWMR/README.md

 Welcome to SWMR Project

-StormWorks Music Replacer is programm maked on Python and using ffmpeg.
+StormWorks Music Replacer is maked on Python and using ffmpeg

 Install requirements with "pip install -r requirements.txt"